Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Think how really precious is the time you have to spend, whether it's at work or with your family.
-Every minute should be enjoyed and savored."
+> "If you realize that you're the problem, then you can change yourself, learn something and grow wiser.
+Don't blame other people for your problems."
-> — **Earl Nightingale**
+> — **Robert Kiyosaki**

 ---